bhuisgen/neon-webdocs/docs/neon/api/overview/index.md

 # Overview

-The `app` handler exposes a set of Javascript APIs to the hosted applications allowing them to interact with the server instance to manage the pages content and renders.
+The `js` handler exposes a set of Javascript APIs to the hosted application allowing it to interact with the server instance.